brianravelo28/App_Store_EDA/README.md

 # App_Store_EDA

-# The data was collected and provided by:
+The data was collected and provided by:

-# Gautham Parak &
+Gautham Parak & Jitin Koshy

-# Jitin Koshy

-# Here are the links to their githubs for their datasets if you want to download them yourself
+Here are the links to their githubs for their datasets if you want to download them yourself: